 These chewy Oatmeal Raisin Granola Bars are the ideal lunchbox treat or after school snack.

-As a mom of two young children and healthy recipe developer, I am constantly asked for nutritious kid-friendly meal ideas.
+As a mom of two young children and a healthy recipe developer, I am constantly asked for nutritious kid-friendly meal ideas.
 The truth is, I didn’t grow up eating “kid food” and as a result, neither will my children.
-My kids eat what the adults eat and as a result, their food gets the same attention to flavor, ingredients and spices as mine.
+My kids eat what the adults eat and as a result, their food gets the same attention to flavor, ingredients, and spices as mine.

 With back to school season in full force, there is always a renewed interest in getting back in the kitchen to prepare food that will give our kids the energy they need to get through busy school days.
 If you have ever struggled with preparing healthy lunches for your kids, you MUST pick up a copy of my friend Laura’s new cookbook, The Best Homemade Kids’ Lunches on the Planet.